Temporary Denial of New Service Applications

 - The District has met its obligation to the Annual Storage Commitment to the Drought Buffer

-The United States Bureau of Reclamation issued a full (100%) allocation of Cachuma water for Water Year 2018-19 for the first time in five years.
+The United States Bureau of Reclamation last issued a full (100%) allocation of Cachuma water in Water Year 2018-19, and has reduced deliveries since that time.
+With recent storms in 2023, the District projects receiving a full allocation for Water Year 2022-23.
 However, the District continues to need all available water supplies, including groundwater production, to serve existing customers and meet current standards of water service.
-Since the District is currently not in a position to make its annual commitment of water to the District’s drought buffer in the groundwater basin, under the SAFE Water Supplies Ordinance, the District remains prohibited from providing new or additional potable service connections.
+Since the District is not yet in a position to make its annual commitment of water to the District’s drought buffer in the groundwater basin, under the SAFE Water Supplies Ordinance, the District remains prohibited from providing new or additional potable service connections.
 The District intends to make its annual drought buffer commitment as soon as it has sufficient water to serve to existing customers and commit its groundwater or excess surface water to storage.

 Click here to read RESOLUTION NO. 2014-32 directing the denial of applications for new service connections.